randomtruffles/Dominion_League/resources.md

 * **Embargo**: Action, $2 *(Dominion: Seaside)*<br>**+$2**<br>Trash this.
 If you did, add an Embargo token to a Supply pile.
 (For the rest of the game, when a player buys a card from that pile, they gain a Curse.)
 * **Inheritance**: Event, $7 *(Dominion: Adventures)*<br>Once per game: Set aside a non-Command Action card from the Supply costing up to $4.
 Move your Estate token to it.
 (During your turns, Estates are also Actions with "Play the card with your Estate token, leaving it there.")
 * **Lantern**: Artifact *(Dominion: Renaissance)*<br>Border Guards you play reveal 3 cards and discard 2.
 (It takes all 3 being Actions to take the Horn.)
+* **Oracle**: Action - Attack, $3 *(Dominion: Hinterlands)*<br>Each player (including you) reveals the top 2 cards of their deck, and discards them or puts them back, your choice.
+They choose the order to return them.
+Afterwards, **+2 Cards**.
 * **Overlord**: Action - Command, 8D *(Dominion: Empires)*<br>Play a non-Command Action card from the Supply costing up to $5, leaving it there.
 * **Pillage**: Action - Attack, $5 *(Dominion: Dark Ages)*<br>Trash this.
 If you did, gain 2 Spoils, and each other player with 5 or more cards in hand reveals their hand and discards a card that you choose.
 * **Procession**: Action, $4 *(Dominion: Dark Ages)*<br>You may play a non-Duration Action card from your hand twice.
 Trash it.
 Gain an Action card costing exactly $1 more than it.
 * **Village Green**: Action - Duration - Reaction, $4 *(Dominion: Menagerie)*<br>Either now or at the start of your next turn, **+1 Card** and **+2 Actions**.<hr style="max-width: 200px; margin-left: 0;">When you discard this other than during Clean-up, you may reveal it to play it.

+Additionally, one card intentionally works differently online than what the card text says:
+* **Black Market**: The Black Market deck is made up of exactly 60 unused Kingdom cards that do not have any setup.
+When you play Black Market, the un-bought cards are put back in a random order, and the Black Market deck is shuffled once all the cards from it have been revealed once.

 ##### Tracking rules